 These are not technically a hold, but another hold type can become a side pull based on its positioning.
 Usually, the side pull is a crimp or jug, but the good part of the hold is angled left or right.
 You’ll pull on it like a crimp or jug, but you’ll leverage your weight from the side!

-Pro tip: To get the best leverage, turn your opposite hip (from the hand holding the side pull) into the wall.
+Pro tip: Turn your opposite hip (from the hand holding the side pull) into the wall to get the best leverage.

 The best holds on the wall because you can grab it with your whole hand and (jug)haul yourself up the wall.
 These holds are typically found on beginner-level climbs but can appear as a rest spot on more challenging rope climbs.